psibi/ground/chapter9/README.md

 * Resident Set size: The amount of memory that your program currently has in physical memory is called its resident set size.
 The `top` Unix program has a column named `RES` for this.

+# Getting more Memory

+* If you need more memory, you can just tell Linux where you want the new break point to be, and Linux will map all the memory you need between the current and new break point and then move the break point to the spot you specify.
+* The way we tell Linux to move the break point is through the `brk` system call.
+* `brk` system call details:
+  - System call number: 45 (should be in `%eax`)
+  - `%ebx` should be loaded with the requested breakpoint.
+  - Linux will returnn the new break point in `%eax`.
+  - New break point might be larger than what you asked for, because Linux rounds up to the nearest page.
+If there is not enough physical memory or swap to fulfill your request, Linux will return a zero in `%eax`.
+  - If you call `brk` with zero in `%ebx`, it will simply return the last usuable memory address.
+* You need memory manager to avoid fragmentation.
+Memory manager has two basic functions - `allocate` and `deallocate`.
+The pool of memory used by memory managers is commonly referred to as the `heap`.